Nebraskinator/BFF/README.md

 # Abiogenesis Simulation

 This simulation models an abiogenetic process using a grid-based instruction sequence system with simple rule sets for head movement, tape modification, and loop handling.
 The simulation runs iteratively, with options for saving state and visualizations at specified intervals.
+Interactions between instruction sequences are mediated by head movements, which can read/write to adjacent sequences.

 Project inspired by [BFF Family](https://arxiv.org/pdf/2406.19108) simulations